Destaq/life-calendar/README.md

 The goal of `life-calendar` is, and always has been, to serve as a means to help people grow more productive and utilize their time better.
 Our time here is limited, and we should make the most of it.
 This calendar acts as a life planner, journal, and accountability app all in one.

 ## Web App Overview
-The best way to see what the web app can do is to go directly to the [site](https://onlinelifecalendar.herokuapp.com) but here's a visual overview for those who want to stay on GitHub.
+Due to [the removal of Heroku's free tier](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq), there's no longer a hosted version of the site.
+As such, here's a visual overview for those who want to run things locally.
 <br>
 <p align="center">
     <img src="/static/images/appdemo.gif" alt="gif demonstrating core functionality">